 About Replenishment Blood Drives

-Patients in our region require more than 1,000 units of blood every day – is someone you know one of the thousands of patients helped by a volunteer blood donor each year?
+Patients in our region require about 1,000 units of blood every day – is someone you know one of the thousands of patients helped by a volunteer blood donor each year?
 If you have a friend or family member who received blood during a time of need, a replenishment blood drive is one way that you can honor your loved one.

 Replenishment blood drives allow a patient's friends and extended family to help their loved one by hosting a blood drive in their honor.
 Donations are made to replenish the community blood supply so blood will continue to be available, not only for your loved one, but for other patients in need of a transfusion as well.